SUBSCRIBE to

 ph.
 415/864-6773

-This Can-cún shop has the misfortune of anchoring what’s easily one of San Francisco’s most grim blocks – vacant storefronts, creeps and miscreants galore prowling the sidewalks, and a generally bleak vibe.
+This Can-cún shop has the misfortune of anchoring what’s easily one of San Francisco’s most grim blocks — vacant storefronts, creeps galore prowling the sidewalks, and a generally bleak and beaten-down vibe.
 The taqueria's also so narrow, you may end up rubbing elbows with Mister Dishwasher Fella making all that racket in the back corner.
-But the burritos are often mighty good.
+But sometimes the burritos are really good.
 Cash only.
 Breakfast available.
 Open late.

 Will My Health Be Violated?